e2eSolutionArchitect/academy/bootcamp/cloud-weekend-for-beginners.md

 ***[Click here](https://e2esolutionarchitect.eventbrite.com)*** for list of upcoming trainings.

-## Program name: Cloud crash course for beginners.
+## Program name: Cloud crash course (AWS/Azure/GC) for beginners.

-***Skills measured***
+## Program Agenda:

 - What is Cloud?
 Why Cloud technology is important?
 - How learning Cloud technology helps your career growth?
 Career path in Cloud technology.
+- Which Cloud to learn (AWS/Azure/Google cloud) ? and Why?
+Should I learn all three or anyone?
+- What are the job opportunities in Cloud field?
 - Cloud popular services and usages.
 Compute, Storage, Monitoring.
 - Hands-on workshop to create a small cloud project.
 - Cloud Certification instruction, Certification path and exam tips.